adam-takacs-sec/Cybersecurity-Portfolio/Security Levels in Action - Real Attack & Defense Scenarios/03_Scenario_3_Improved_Detection_Active_Response.md

 ## 🟥 6.
 SOC Response — Session Termination

-As an immediate containment action, the SOC:
+As an immediate containment action, I:

 - Identified the active RDP session
 - Terminated the session using a logoff action